 I’ve been covering technology as a TV reporter since 1998.
 I’ve worked at the truly geeky ends of the spectrum (TechTV & This Week in Tech) and the most mainstream/mass market outlets you can find (ABC News/ Good Morning America).

-In these last 15 years, I’ve had a hard time identifying clearly what I do.
-But recently, as tech has clearly made itself resident in our everyday lives, my mission is clearer.
+In these last 15 years, I’ve had a hard time identifying exactly what I do.
+But recently, as technology has made itself resident in our everyday lives, my mission is clearer.

 I am a consumer reporter.
 I focus on the following beats: